Literacy Master of Arts

 - Are a practicing elementary or secondary school teacher

-- Want to earn your master’s degree and/or endorsement in a flexible program that combines online and face-to-face classes
+- Want to earn your master’s degree in a convenient online program.

 - Methods and techniques for teaching literacy skills to students grades K-12